- GERMANY ||

 Despite how extensively we've travelled, we call Berlin, the German capital with a vibrant LGBTQ+ community, our home.
 Ryan has lived there since 2018 and Fabio since 2021.
-Nevertheless, as the city has more 'straight-friendly' venues than 'gay-friendly', it is literally impossible to keep track of all the brimming gay life.
+As the city has more 'straight-friendly' venues than 'gay-friendly', it is literally impossible to keep track of all the brimming gay life.
 We will do our best to tell you the places we love and support with all our heart.
-This is the only guide you need to the gay scene of Berlin!

 Grab your harnesses, and let's go explore Berlin's gay scene ⛓️!